fsprojects/FAKE/help/watch.md

 ## Running on Linux or Mac OSX

+`WatchChanges` requires additional care when running on Linux or Mac OSX.
+The following sections describe potential issues you may encounter.

+### Maximum Number of Files to Watch Exception

 When running on Linux or Mac OSX, you should add the following export to your `.bashrc` or `.bash_profile`:

 ```